 Can Mobile App Monitoring Help?

-Today’s mobile app developer organizations are increasingly investing in monitoring systems that can capture production, development, and bunch of other metrics all in real time.
+Today’s mobile app developer organizations are increasingly investing in monitoring systems that can capture production, development, and bunch of other metrics all in real-time.
 This growing trend is great, but if monitoring is done only for specific silos of the overall flow, results may not expose how to optimize the most important resource hogs and therefore monitoring only produces imperfect results.

 The mobile app monitoring itself doesn’t help any mobile app to make its way to success – but the right tools and methods used in the development and testing process will.
-Also, there are various different ways to use mobile monitoring, However, mobile app monitoring is an extremely efficient way to improve visibility and transparency of resource problems, performance and user experience when the native mobile application is still under the development.
+Also, there are various different ways to use mobile monitoring, However, mobile app monitoring is an extremely efficient way to improve visibility and transparency of resource problems, performance and end-user experience when the native mobile application is still under the development.

-Too Slow Mobile App Development is Hitting The Revenue
+Slow Mobile App Development Hits The Revenue

 1. Very few consumers ACTUALLY USE mobile apps provided by retailers.
 Despite there is an app available for every need (or anticipated need that consumer might have) those apps aren’t used.
 Typically, those apps get in lost in the sea of apps.